open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 sampled by the `ParentBased` sampler will encode the value that was propagated by the parent span as its "probability value" `p`.

-The value `p=0` MAY be propagated using `tracestate` explicitly, although equivalent interpretation can be obtained by omitting `p`, since that is the default.
+The value `p=0` SHOULD NOT be propagated using `tracestate` explicitly, because the equivalent interpretation can be obtained by omitting `p`.

 ### Randomness value